How will my central library transform our lives, our city?

-We are busy compiling your suggestions and ideas to provide a detailed account to the architects.
-Whether you shared your thoughts at the meeting, on Facebook, on Twitter, in the chat room or on a graffiti wall in one of the library branches – we will relay your input.
+After the meeting, we quickly compiled suggestions and ideas and provided a detailed account to the architects.
+Whether community members shared their thoughts at the meeting, on Facebook, on Twitter, in the chat room or on a graffiti wall in one of the library branches – we relayed their input.

-Based on evaluation forms, here’s a snapshot of what you said:
+Based on evaluation forms, here’s a snapshot of what community members said:

 What was your best experience of the evening?